HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### System Framework
 I compared many different architectures for RL control system in real environment.
 I researched existing systems published in conferences including [ICRA](https://ieeexplore.ieee.org/xpl/mostRecentIssue.jsp?punumber=8449910), [NEMA](https://www.nema.org/pages/default.aspx) and [Arxiv](https://arxiv.org/).
-[Setting up a Reinforcement Learning Task with a Real-World Robot](https://arxiv.org/abs/1803.07067v1) was one of the most helpful experiment result in that 아직
+[Setting up a Reinforcement Learning Task with a Real-World Robot](https://arxiv.org/abs/1803.07067v1) was one of the most helpful experiment result in terms of understanding 1) relationship between System delays and System performance, 2) training results depending on action space, and 3) hierarchy of system in the real world

 ###### Medical Knowledge
 We conducted interviews with doctors and researchers who have dealt with coronary artery disease.
 Also, we observed PCI procedure several times and studied on coronary arteries.
-In this process, we obtained knowledge as
+In this process, we obtained knowledge as 1) procedure of PCI, 2) case studies by patient, 3) usage of equipments, 4) terms/abbreviation and 5) Procedure time
-* Procedure of PCI
-* Case studies by patient
-* Usage of equipments
-* Terms and Abbreviation
-* Procedure time

 <figure>
   <img src="/images/medipixel/profile_biorobot_procedure.png" width="95%">